 What I love about Chinese medicine is the explicitly stated connection between the mind and the body.
 What's more important?
 The mind or the body?
 It's the age old chicken and egg conundrum.
 Who knows?
 Who cares?
 For the last month, I have been laboring over a decision regarding my daughter.
-It's not a life or death decision by any means, and the truth is, whatever side of the decision I come out on, Lucia will be fine.
+It's not a life or death decision by any means.
+I'm just deciding if she should change schools.
+The truth is, whatever side of the decision I come out on, Lucia will be fine.
 She'll be great.
 It's me who is struggling to make the right decision (if there is such a thing).

 I think this is the third time I've blogged about my acupuncturist (aka "the healer").
 Last time I went, the healer told me that he thought I had a blockage in my gallbladder channel.
 O k a y.
 "In Chinese medicine," he explained, "The gallbladder is in charge of decision-making."
 So, it is possible that I am having some physical symptoms because I am struggling with this decision, or it is possible that my physical symptoms are making it hard for me to make this decision.
 The healer worked on me, gave me some Si Ni Wan (herbs) to take, and sent me on my way with an entirely new perspective.

 In knowing that my gallbladder is involved in this decision I have to make about Lucia, I am strangely liberated.
 For me, getting through mental anguish is vastly more difficult than healing from a physical injury or illness.
 With this Chinese medicine approach, the physical and mental are deeply connected, and equally significant.
 This gives me renewed hope that my syndrome of indecision is curable.